vegaprotocol/documentation/docs/api/overview.md

 :::

 ### Transaction hashes
 Once a transaction has been successfully submitted to the chain, you receive the transaction's hash from the wallet.
 A transaction hash is a unique identifier for the transaction, and can be used to find that transaction and check its status on a Vega block explorer.
-Note that a transaction can only be seen by the block explorer once it's been processed by the network.
+Note that a transaction can only be seen by the block explorer once it's been processed by the network and been propagated to the Vega node on the block explorer backend.

 Depending on transaction type, most will be given an ID, derived from the transaction hash, which is specific to the object the transaction creates once it's processed.
 You can use that object-specific ID with the relevant endpoint to then get richer, more detailed information about it.

 For example, a submitted order will receive an order ID once the transaction to submit the order has been accepted into a block.
 You can use the REST endpoint to [get order by ID](./rest/data-v2/trading-data-service-get-order.api.mdx).

 ## Versioning
 Once the latest code is prepared for a release, it's deployed to a testnet, where the latest features and updates can be trialled.
-When the validator node operators agree that a version is sufficiently stable to be released to mainnet, all code from that version and the previous versions are used to upgrade the network.
+When and if the validator node operators agree that a new version contains changes that should be accepted into mainnet, and is sufficiently stable, they will deploy the code on their nodes and vote on chain to signal readiness to upgrade.

 Find out what version a data node is running with the [data node info endpoint](./rest/data-v2/trading-data-service-info.api.mdx).

 Breaking APIs changes go through a deprecation cycle, and are announced in the summary for each [release](../releases/overview.md).

-The documentation on this site covers the core software version running on the Vega testnet, and the version on the Vega mainnet.
+The documentation on this site covers the core software version running on the Vega Fairground testnet, and the version on the Vega mainnet.
 Check which version's documentation you're viewing (and switch between them) by referring to the top navigation bar for each page.

 See the [releases page](../releases/overview.md) for a summary of each software release and links to the full changelog on GitHub.